 7. Are there related offenses?

-California prohibits the possession, sale, manufacture or import of the following knives
+California prohibits the possession, sale, manufacture or import of certain weapons.
+Like PC 21310 violations, crimes involving these weapons are also charged as wobblers.13

 7.2.
 Special restrictions on knives in public buildings and schools – PC 171b and 626.10

-Penal Code 171b PC makes it a crime for a person to:
+Firstly, Penal Code 171b PC makes it a wobbler crime to:

 - bring any prohibited knives